robang74/redfishos/forum/todo/sailfishos-refactoring-begins.md

 This is the [-1day pre-lauch announcement](../sfos-refactoring-announce.md) which contains a brief presentation of the project with the the current state (updated at 25th Jul 2023) of the tasks completion.
 In the following sections you can read  about the refactoring **first stage** of [four stages refactoring plan](../../README.md#about-sfos-refactoring).

+> :information_source: **Disclaimer**
+>
+> Since the beginning, the first stage has been planned in such a way to put RFOS in the most independent position from Jolla Oy - not necessarily against their interests or their profit opportunities - but because there is no reason to depend on a private company or at least as little as possible.
+An approach that is good for the SFOS community also because it brings more freedom for everyone wishing to continue using the apps developed for SFOS.
+Therefore this project is **not** directly related to Jolla Oy nor with **any** of its business affiliates.

 ---

 ### Current limitations